How Do I Know If I Have Prostate Cancer?

 What Are the Treatments for Prostate Cancer?

 Once the decision is made to treat prostate cancer, your doctor will decide the type of treatment.
 Decisions about how to treat this cancer are complex, and it makes sense for men to seek a second opinion before making a treatment decision.
-Treatment may include doing nothing, a single therapy, or some combination of radiation, surgery, hormone therapy, and rarely chemotherapy.
+Treatment may include watchful waiting, a single therapy, or some combination of radiation, surgery, hormone therapy, and less commonly chemotherapy.
 The choice depends on many things.
 Prostate cancer that hasn’t spread usually can be cured with surgery or radiation.

 Since prostate cancer can grow slowly and may not be fatal in many men, some patients -- after discussing the options with their doctors -- opt for "watchful waiting."
 Watchful waiting means not treating it.
 Instead, the doctor regularly checks the prostate cancer for signs that it is becoming more aggressive.
 Watchful waiting recommended for men who are older or have other life-threatening conditions.
 In these cases, a less aggressive cancer may be growing so slowly that it's not likely to be fatal.